 Dr. Ron Baity

-Dr. Ron Baity trusted Christ as Saviour as a teenager and has pastored for over 40 years.
+Dr. Ron Baity trusted Christ as Saviour as a teenager and has been a pastor for over 50 years.

 In addition to his position as president of Return America, Dr. Baity is the founder and pastor of Berean Baptist Church.
 He also serves on the board of the North Carolina Christian School Association and is a chaplain for the Winston-Salem Police Department.